sdobreff/vscode-php-resolver/README.md

 PHP Resolver can do different things with your PHP source files.

+- Extension supports importing classes not only from PSR4 but also WordPress format - `class-<name of the class>`.
+It automatically checks for namespace declarations in the files and extracts data from there.
+- Extension adds file size info in the status bar

 ## Commands

 Search these commands by the title on command palette.